-MountSafe- MSJ's opt-in alert system that sends registered individuals phone, email and/or text messages about MSJ disasters and emergencies.
-Registration for MountSafe can be completed by visiting www.msj.edu/safe.
+MountSafe- MSJ's alert system that sends registered individual's phone, email and/or text messages about MSJ disasters and emergencies.
+To make sure that you receive all MountSafe notifications, please make sure that your information is updated by visiting www.msj.edu/safe.

-MSI Police Department- The commissioned law enforcement agency by the State of Ohio charged with the safety and security of all University students, employees and visitors, which can be contacted by calling (513) 244-4200 or 4200 or 0 from any campus phone.
+MSJ Police Department- The commissioned law enforcement agency by the State of Ohio charged with the safety and security of all University students, employees and visitors, which can be contacted by calling (513) 244-4200 or 4200 or 0 from any campus phone.